lennartmoeller/GitLocHistory/README.md

 ## Terminology

 There are different understandings of which abbreviation means what.
-Here the abbreviations are used as follows:
+In this project the abbreviations are used as follows:

 - **LOC**: Total lines of code (SLOC + CLOC + ELOC)
 - **LLOC**: Lines of logical code (SLOC + CLOC)